Eurysthenes

 Eurysthenes (Εὐρυσθένης, "widely ruling") was king of Sparta and one of the Heracleidae in Greek mythology.
 He was a son of Aristodemus and Argia, daughter of Autesion.
 He had a twin brother, Procles.
 Together they received the land of Lacedaemon after Cresphontes, Temenus and Aristodemus defeated Tisamenus, the last Achaean king of the Peloponnesus.
-Eurysthenes married Lathria, daughter of Thersander, King of Kleonoe, sister of his sister-in-law Anaxandra, and was the father of his successor, Agis I, founder of the Agiad dynasty of the Kings of Sparta.
+Eurysthenes married Lathria, daughter of Thersander, King of Kleonae, sister of his sister-in-law Anaxandra, and was the father of his successor, Agis I, founder of the Agiad dynasty of the Kings of Sparta.

 The title of archēgetēs, "founding magistrate," was explicitly denied to Eurysthenes and Procles by the later Spartan government on the grounds that they were not founders of a state, but were maintained in their offices by parties of foreigners.
 Instead the honor was granted to their son and grandson, for which reason the two lines were called the Agiads and the Eurypontids.